gorokhovdenis/hello-world/README.md

-# hello-world

-Just text for example
+# Source code for test

-I'am learning Git
+I'am learning CI in Jenkins